magurosan/sha3-odzhan/README.txt

 May 2015
   * simplified buffering/padding in SHA3_Update and SHA3_Final
-  * corrected padding error in SHA3_Final pointed out by mpancorbo
+  * corrected errors in SHA3_Transform and SHA3_Final pointed out by mpancorbo

 April 2015
   * first release